etherion-1337/AWS_Cert_Prep/solutions_architect_assoc/notes.md

 -> users can write and read to-dos, but they mostly read them
 -> the database should scale, and have some high read throughput

+**Mobile app: REST API layer**

+We have a mobile client and we will use API Gateway to handle the REST HTTPS.
+In the classic serverless setting, the API Gateway will invoke a Lambda function, which basically allows us to scale and use serverless infrastructure.
+Amazon Lambda needs to be able to store and read to-do from a database.
+A database that scales really well that is serverless is DynamoDB.
+We will use a serverless technology for authentication: Cognito.
+Then API Gateway will verify the authentication with Cognito.

 <img src="images/todo_restapi.png" width="700">

+**Mobile app: giving users access to S3**

+We have our mobile clients that authenticates to Amazon Cognito.
+And Cognito that can generate temporary credentials for us using AWS STS and return these credentials to our mobile clients.
+These credentials allow our mobile client to store and retrieve files in Amazon S3.
+Basically access their own little space in S3.
+(EXAM) WRONG ANS: store AWS user credentials on your mobile clients.

 <img src="images/todo_s3.png" width="700">

+**Mobile app: high read throughput, static data**

+Our app starts to scale as we get more users.
+We figured out that we have very high read throughput.
+So we have many RCUs, and the to-dos don't change much.

+We can use DAX as a caching layer to increase read throughput and decrease the cost.
+This will basically have a caching layer and because we are doing so many reads, now the reads will be cached in DAX.
+This means that DynamoDB will not need as much RCU.

+There could be another way of doing caching.
+We can start caching the responses at the API Gateway level.
+If the answer never change and we can start caching a few reponses for some API routes.

 <img src="images/todo_cache.png" width="700">

+In this lecture:
+1. Serverless REST API: HTTPS, API Gateway, Lambda, DynamoDB
+2. Using Cognito to generate temporary credentials with STS to access S3 buckets with restricted policy
+-> App users can directly access AWS resources this way.
+Pattern can be applied to DynamoDB, Lambda, etc.
+3. Caching the reads on DynamoDB using DAX
+4. Caching the REST requests at the API Gateway level
+5. Security for authentication and authorisation with Cognito, STS

+## Serverless Website: MyBlog